yerlaser/yerlaser.github.io/newstack/notes.md

 # OpenSearch / ElasticSearch
-Syslog (Syslog-ng or RSyslog) or even better let FileBeat send the data to LogStash Fluentd (old) or FluentBit or LogStash or Vector process and enrich logs OpenSearch or ElasticSearch to store, index and search using Query DSL or PPL (ES/QL).
+Vector, Syslog (Syslog-ng or RSyslog) or even better let FileBeat send the data to LogStash Fluentd (old) or FluentBit or LogStash or Vector process and enrich logs OpenSearch or ElasticSearch to store, index and search using Query DSL or PPL (ES/QL).
 For Dashboads it uses DQL